Ankarin/Next-template/README.md

 Next.js 14 with server actions, Tailwind, Shadcn/ui, Tanstack(React Query), Zustand.
 Supabase - Mandatory for auth, but the connection to db is via drizzle, so switch to Planetscale or other if needed.

+To connect to supabase add required secrets in .env

 To run:
-npm run dev
+npm run dev / yarn dev / pnpm dev / bun dev.
-# or
-yarn dev
-# or
-pnpm dev
-# or
-bun dev